camunda/camunda-docs-manual/content/user-guide/process-engine/multi-tenancy.md

 ## Access the Process Engine of a Tenant

-In order to access a specific tenant's process engine at runtime, it has to be identified by its name.
+To access a specific tenant's process engine at runtime, it has to be identified by its name.
 The Camunda engine offers access to named engines in various programming models:

 * **Plain Java API**: Via the [ProcessEngineService]({{< relref "user-guide/runtime-container-integration/bpm-platform-services.md#processengineservice" >}}) any named engine can be accessed.
 * **CDI Integration**: Named engine beans can be injected out of the box.
 The [built-in CDI bean producer]({{< relref "user-guide/cdi-java-ee-integration/built-in-beans.md" >}}) can be specialized to access the engine of the current tenant dynamically.
 * **Via JNDI on JBoss/Wildfly**: On JBoss and Wildfly, every container-managed process engine can be [looked up via JNDI]({{< relref "user-guide/runtime-container-integration/jboss.md#looking-up-a-process-engine-in-jndi" >}}).

-The Camunda Web Applications Cockpit, Tasklist and Admin offer tenant-specific views out of the box by [switching between different process engines]({{< relref "webapps/cockpit/dashboard.md#multi-tenancy" >}}).
+The Camunda web applications Cockpit, Tasklist and Admin offer tenant-specific views out of the box by [switching between different process engines]({{< relref "webapps/cockpit/dashboard.md#multi-tenancy" >}}).